 Weak or No A/C

 If you haven’t kicked your air conditioning into high gear in a while, the rising temperatures could spell trouble!
 Extreme heat could cause parts in the A/C system to fail.
-Your A/C’s performance could be the difference between an amazing drive through the country and a miserable, in unison, “Ugh!
+Your A/C’s performance could be the difference between an amazing road trip across the country and a miserable, in unison, “Ugh!
 Are we there yet?!”

 A Dead Battery

 Extreme heat can wreak havoc on your battery, too.
-Since hot summer temperatures can cause battery fluid to evaporate, a dead or malfunctioning battery is one of the most common car problems on road trips.
+Hot summer temperatures can cause battery fluid to evaporate, according to the Car Care Council, and a dead or malfunctioning battery is one of the most common car problems drivers encounter.
 Need a few tips on keeping your battery in tip-top shape?
-Car and Driver recommends that you:
+The Car Care Council advises you:

 - Have your electrical system checked to make sure it’s charging at the correct rate.

-- Don’t let dirt become an energy conductor; keep the top of your battery clean.
+- Don’t let dirt become an energy conductor by keeping the top of your battery clean.

 Air expands and contracts with changes in temperature so it’s no surprise that the heat of summer has an impact on your tires.
 They’re filled with air!
 Heat, coupled with a long road trip, can cause your tire pressure to fluctuate outside of the manufacturer’s recommended tire pressure—the rule of law when it comes to your tires.

-Over- or under-inflated tires can wear unevenly, compromise your gas mileage, and reduce your car’s maneuverability, all of which is risky whether you’re experiencing a wind chill or checking on the heat index.
+Over- or under-inflated tires can wear unevenly, compromise your gas mileage, and reduce your car’s maneuverability, all of which are risky whether you’re experiencing a wind chill or checking on the heat index.
+Consider purchasing a tire gauge and learning how to check tire pressure so you can make any necessary adjustments on the go.

 You do your best to keep your body hydrated during a heat wave, but what about your car?
 It’s “thirsty” too!
 The summer heat is no joke when it comes to drying out a car’s essential fluids.